openkcloud/kcloud-mlperf/README.md

 Minimal, universal, easy-to-run benchmark suite for MLPerf Inference v5.1 using vLLM.

+> Important: You must have access to the reference model `meta-llama/Llama-3.1-8B-Instruct` on Hugging Face (accept the model license).
+Set `HF_TOKEN` and `HUGGINGFACE_HUB_TOKEN` to your token to enable downloads.
+See the model page: [Hugging Face: Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct).

 ## Table of contents
 - Quickstart (Docker)
 - Files